 Language teachers are amazing and unique creatures.
 Something that makes them so special is the different teaching styles they have.
 Within all the differences, some things that they have in common is striving to the best for their learners.
 Here are 5 things that great language teachers do.
 (If you don't like to read, scroll down to watch the video)

 1. Carries out a needs analysis.

 At the very beginning of the course and sometimes in the middle, great language teachers take time to get to know you as a learner.
-A needs analysis is basically finding out who you are, what you can do in a language, what you want to be able to do, what you´re interested in and how you learn.
+A needs analysis is basically finding out who you are, what you can do in a language, what you want to be able to do, what you´re interested in, and how you learn.

 A needs analysis is the most basic thing a great language teacher should do and it’s incredibly important to do this because all of this information will be used to create and tailor a course for a learner.
-Questionnaires on the 1st lesson, personal interviews or group activities to find out who you are examples of needs analysis.
+Questionnaires on the 1st lesson, personal interviews, or group activities to find out who you are examples of needs analysis.

 2. Incorporates topics that are relevant to you